Tired of the backtalk from your kids? Learn what to do when your child disrespects you and how to rebuild your relationship.

-Except allowing your child to act rude only enables her to continue to do so.
+Allowing her to act rude only enables her to continue to do so.

-2. Ask why she’s upset
+2. Ask your child why they’re upset

 We miss this so often.
-When our kids act up, we react so quickly we forget to ask why they’re upset.
-Asking kids what’s bothering them forces us to empathize with their emotions.
+When our kids act up, we react so quickly that we forget to ask why they’re upset.
+Asking what’s bothering them forces us to empathize with their emotions.
 We can see why they’re upset and acting the way they are.

 He didn’t understand why I would leave a job half done.
 My patience waned, and after a few seconds, the conversation spiraled down.
 (Isn’t it silly to think about the things we fight about?)

-He said words and mimicked attitude I know he could’ve only picked up from me.
+He said words and mimicked attitude I knew he could’ve only picked up from me.
 And I was reminded how important it is to model the behavior we want to see in our kids.

-4. Praise and thank your child for being respectful
+4. Praise your child for being respectful

-Let’s say your kids were playing trains together, except your younger one keeps knocking the tracks down, even by accident.
+Let’s say your kids were playing trains together, except your younger one kept knocking the tracks down, even by accident.
 It happened so many times you were expecting your older child to blow up and say something mean.